filips123/PWAsForFirefox/docs/docs/user-guide/browser.md

 By default, when you navigate to the website that is outside the scope of the current web app, the browser will display a disabled address bar with the current URL.
 This is used for security reasons to ensure that you know you are not in the original web app anymore.
-This behaviour can be changed in the settings (see below for configuration options).
+This behavior can be changed in the settings (see below for configuration options).

 ### Using Firefox Features